gregoryPowell/BLE-Nunchuck/README.md

  NOTE: Different manufactureres of the Nunchuk use different wiring colors for the 4 relevant connections.
 Due to this, it is important to base wiring off of connections to the propietary male connector instead of wire color.
 I note this becuase googled guides to the wiring guides can be missleading.

- 1. Remove the male connector and note how the wires are connected to the pin out comparing to the below picture <attach-image-here>
- 1. The only wires that matter are connected to pins 1, 3, 4, 6.
+ Remove the male connector and note how the wires are connected to the pin out compared to the below picture. <attach-image-here> The only wires that matter are connected to pins 1, 3, 4, 6.
     1. Pin 1 = SDA
     1. Pin 3 = 3.3 v
     1. Pin 4 = GND
     1. Pin 6 = SCL
- 1. Using the pinout of the Arduino Nano ESP32 [here](https://docs.arduino.cc/hardware/nano-esp32) there is no explicit pins labeled for i2c SDA & SCl pins.
+ Using the Arduino Nano ESP32 [pinout](https://docs.arduino.cc/hardware/nano-esp32) there is no explicit pins labeled for i2c SDA & SCl pins.
 However, the [datasheet](https://docs.arduino.cc/resources/datasheets/ABX00083-datasheet.pdf) says they can be found as follows:
     1. SDA = A4
     1. SCL = A5